ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 traitlets        : 5.1.1
 ```

-If we inspect the `jupyter.strace` log file, we find that most file access calls go to the local disk:
+If we inspect the `jupyter.strace` log file, we find that most file-access calls go to the local disk:

 ```sh
 (myjupyter*) [alice@{{ site.devel.name }} ~]$ head -6 jupyter.strace